 Chapter 7

-We've covered a lot in this guide.
-But before we wrap things up, we wanted to provide you with some useful tips to remember once you start running usability tests on your own.
+This guide covers a lot.
+But before we wrap things up, we wanted to provide you with some valuable tips to remember once you start running usability tests on your own.
 Let's take a look.

 1. Outline your objectives: create a test plan

 To establish clarity and purpose in your usability testing, assemble your team members and put your heads together.
 Then, outline your research goals and create a comprehensive test plan.
-Define the goals you aim to achieve through the testing process, whether it’s uncovering usability issues, validating design decisions, or gathering feedback for iterative improvements.
+By observing real users as they interact with your product during a usability test, you can identify usability issues, gather user feedback, and pinpoint areas for improvement.
+Define the goals you aim to achieve through the testing process, whether uncovering usability issues, validating design decisions, or gathering feedback for iterative improvements.

 Your test plan should include details such as: